 These drugs, which are called vasopressor adrenergic, antihistamines, or pseudoephedrines, can worsen BPH symptoms.
-Most cause the muscles in the prostate and bladder neck to tighten, thus slowing urine flow.
+Most cause the muscles in the prostate and bladder neck to tighten, thus leading to a slow or weak urine stream.
 These medications (Benadryl, Sudafed, and others) are typically used to treat congestion associated with a cold or flu but can have debilitating effects on a man with BPH, and in rare cases, cause acute urinary retention.

 Prescription Medication That Might Help

 There are two classes of medicines that are commonly used to help alleviate the symptoms of BPH; alpha-blockers and 5-alpha-reductase inhibitors.
 Each medication in either class carries a substantial risk of the side effects listed below.
 These side effects are common with any of the medications in either class.